dannyphillips/little-explorers/src/pages/map.md

 ---
 title: Our Joureny
-subtitle: Follow us as we explore the US.
+subtitle: Follow along as we explore the US.
 excerpt: lorem-ipsum
 template: page
 ---